galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## Genome profiling with **GenomeScope2**

-The next step is to computationally infer the genome properties from the k-mer count distribution generated by Meryl, for which we'll use GenomeScope2.
-It relies in a nonlinear least-squares optimization to fit a mixture of negative binomial distributions, generating estimated values for genome size, repetitiveness, and heterozygosity rates ({% cite RanalloBenavidez2020 %}).
+The next step is to infer the genome properties from the *k*-mer histogram generated by Meryl, for which we willl use GenomeScope2.
+Genomescope2 relies on a nonlinear least-squares optimization to fit a mixture of negative binomial distributions, generating estimated values for genome size, repetitiveness, and heterozygosity rates ({% cite RanalloBenavidez2020 %}).

 > ### {% icon hands_on %} Hands-on: Estimate genome properties
 >
 > 1. {% tool [GenomeScope](toolshed.g2.bx.psu.edu/repos/iuc/genomescope/genomescope/2.0) %} with the following parameters:
 >    - {% icon param-file %} *"Input histogram file"*: `Meryldb histogram`
->    - *"K-mer length used to calculate k-mer spectra"*: `21`
+>    - *"*k*-mer length used to calculate *k*-mer spectra"*: `21`
 >
 >   - In "*Output options*": mark `Summary of the analysis`
 >   - In "*Advanced options*":